TeMU-BSC/presto-nlp/presto_anotaciones/README.md

 ```
 PRODIGY_PORT=8081 prodigy textcat.choice_with_comment -E presto_distortion all_data.jsonl --label distorsión,"no distorsión" -F textcat_distortion.py
 ```
+### Before the second round of annotation the majority vote should be calculated

+TODO

 ### Anotate the type of distortion

 ```